yogurt-foundation/yogurt-css-documentation/docs/backgrounds/background-attachment.md

 ## Background Attachment

-Utilities for controlling how a background image behaves when scrolling.
+Utilities for manipulating how a background image behaves when scrolling.

 ### Usage